poliastro/poliastro/docs/source/user_guide.rst

 Fetching Orbits from external sources
 -------------------------------------

-As of now, poliastro supports fetching orbits from 2 online databases from Jet Propulsion Laboratory, SBDB and Horizons.
+As of now, poliastro supports fetching orbits from 2 online databases from Jet Propulsion Laboratory:
+SBDB and Horizons.

-JPL Horizons can be used to generate ephemerides for solar-system bodies.
-And JPL SBDB (Small-Body Database Browser) provides data for all known asteroids and many comets.
+JPL Horizons can be used to generate ephemerides for solar-system bodies, while JPL SBDB (Small-Body Database Browser) provides model orbits for all known asteroids and many comets.

-The data is fetched using the wrappers to these services provided by `astroquery`_ .
+The data is fetched using the wrappers to these services provided by `astroquery`_.

 .. code-block:: python

-    from poliastro.twobody import Orbit

-    Orbit.from_horizons('Ceres')

-    Orbit.from_sbdb('apophis')

-And both of them will return :py:obj:`poliastro.twobody.Orbit` objects!
+    Ephem.from_horizons("Ceres")
+    Orbit.from_sbdb("Apophis")

 .. _`astroquery`: https://astroquery.readthedocs.io/